scicluna/texteditor/README.md

 WHEN I reopen the text editor after closing it - DONE THEN I find that the content in the text editor has been retrieved from our IndexedDB - DONE

-WHEN I click on the Install button
+WHEN I click on the Install button - DONE
-THEN I download my web application as an icon on my desktop
+THEN I download my web application as an icon on my desktop - DONE

 WHEN I load my web application - DONE
 THEN I should have a registered service worker using workbox - DONE